The Club (video game)

 The Club is a third-person shooter video game developed by Bizarre Creations and published by Sega.
 It was released for PlayStation 3, Microsoft Windows, and Xbox 360 in February 2008.
 The story of the game centers on The Club, an underground blood sport controlled by a wealthy elite who place their bets on who will survive the gladiatorial-style combat.
 The game utilizes both racing and run-and-gun elements, where players must either complete a level quickly or defend a location from numerous enemy attacks for a set amount of time, all while accumulating their score through various kills with a bonus multiplier.
 It also includes eight multiplayer modes, featuring four-player local split screen or up to seven online.
 The Club received favorable reviews upon release.

 Plot

 The player chooses from a roster of characters who are forced to compete in The Club, a modern form of gladiatorial combat.
-They are under the watchful eye of a middle-aged man known as The Secretary.
-There are 8 characters to choose from; each with its own attributes and ending:
+They are under the watchful eye of a middle-aged Englishman known as The Secretary.
+There are 8 characters to choose from; each with their own attributes and ending: